 - If your batter doesn’t drop nicely into your muffin cases and looks too thick and lumpy, just add a drizzle more milk to thin it out a bit.

 - Lightly fold your chocolate chips in.
 Again, don’t overmix and risk heavy, chewy muffins.

 - These muffins do tend to stick to the muffin cases a bit when still warm.
-I don’t really mind, but if you wait until the muffins are completely cool you’ll find they peel out of the cases really easily.
+If you wait until the muffins are completely cool they’ll peel out of the cases really easily.
 If you want to eat them warm, just reheat for 15 seconds in the microwave! (no longer – you’ll ruin them!)

-These soft-centred triple chocolate muffins are one of my older recipes, but they’re no less delicious for it.
-They certainly aren’t healthy, but sometimes when you’re going to eat dessert you’re going to do it properly!
+- These soft-centred triple chocolate muffins certainly aren’t healthy, but sometimes when you’re going to eat dessert you’re going to do it properly!